Fendross/Fendross/README.md

 # About Me 🗓️

-My name is Arzuffi Dario and I'm a Junior Software Developer.
+My name is Arzuffi Dario and I'm a Junior Software Engineer.
 Born in 1998, I got my Bachelor Degree in Chemistry in February 2022.

 I always loved the idea of learning how to design and code programs that can solve people's problems.
 I got interested in the blockchain technology at the start of 2022, and later during the year I deep dove into it by playing around with Solidity and smart contract development.